whadafunk/routerology/docker/thoughts.md

 ```

 - Set the variables one by one in the crontabs *this can be don apriori to the active lines, with multiple distinct lines, each with one variable, or they can be also specified on an active line separating them with space*
-- Use *BASH_ENV* variable witch in case of the bash shell will trigger first the script specified by the variable; see bellow example
+- Use *BASH_ENV* variable wich in case of the bash shell will trigger first the script specified by the variable; see bellow example

 ```
    SHELL=/bin/bash